 Questions for your doctor

-- Do you recommend that I have a Pap smear?
+- Should I have a pap smear?

 - Is there anything I can do to prevent cervical cancer?

 - Am I at greater risk for cervical cancer if it runs in my family?

 - What are the symptoms of cervical cancer?

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.